inbloxme/inblox-keyless-transactions/README.md

 Keyless transactions abstracts the private key from the user and allows the user to sign transaction in an easy way while having the same level of security as before.

-Inblox Keyless Transactions allow users to sign transactions via,
+SafleId Keyless Transactions allow users to sign transactions via,

 1. Password
 2. Biometrics